 We generate revenue by delivering ads on our website and mobile application.
-We recognize revenue only after transferring control of promised goods or services to customers, which occurs when a user clicks on an ad contracted on a CPC basis or views an ad contracted on a CPM basis.
-We typically bill customers on a CPC or CPM basis, and our payment terms vary by customer type and location.
+We recognize revenue only after transferring control of promised goods or services to customers, which occurs when a user clicks on an ad contracted on a CPC basis, views an ad contracted on a CPM basis or views a video ad contracted on a CPV basis.
+We typically bill customers on a CPC, CPM or CPV basis, and our payment terms vary by customer type and location.
 The term between billing and payment due dates is not significant.

-We occasionally offer customers free ad inventory or measurement studies that demonstrate the effectiveness of their advertising campaigns on our platform.
-In either case, we recognize revenue only after satisfying our contractual performance obligation.
+We occasionally offer customers free ad inventory and revenue is recognized only after satisfying our contractual performance obligations.
 When contracts with our customers contain multiple performance obligations, we allocate the overall transaction price, which is the amount of consideration to which we expect to be entitled in exchange for promised goods or services, to each of the distinct performance obligations based on their relative standalone selling prices.
-We generally determine standalone selling prices based on the effective price charged per contracted click or impression or based on expected cost plus margin, and we do not disclose the value of unsatisfied performance obligations because the original expected duration of our contracts is generally less than one year.
+We generally determine standalone selling prices based on the effective price charged per contracted click, impression or view, and we do not disclose the value of unsatisfied performance obligations because the original expected duration of our contracts is generally less than one year.